HyperviewHQ/hyperview_docs/documentation/auto-discovery/topics/configuring-discoveries.rst

   * Provide a Description (optional).
   * Specify the IP address or range using relevant Type-specific fields.

-.. note:: We recommend keeping the total number of IP addresses in a Discovery under 1,000 to keep the runtime manageable.
-It is also best practice to separate discoveries by asset type and protocol to keep discoveries organized and simplify any troubleshooting scenarios.
+it is recommended to keep the total number of IP addresses in a Discovery under 1,000 to keep the runtime manageable.
+It is also best practice to separate discoveries by location and where applicable by network function (e.g. IT network vs facilities network) to keep things organized, secure and easier to troubleshoot issues if they arise.

 ==========================
 Updating protocol settings